sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 ## Conclusion

 Technological innovation in weather forecasting has saved thousands of lives.
-While tornado risk can never be eliminated entirely, the dramatic reduction in population-adjusted mortality demonstrates the value of sustained investment in meteorological research, warning systems, and public education.
+The dramatic reduction in population-adjusted mortality demonstrates the value of sustained investment in meteorological research, warning systems, and public education.

 The success of tornado safety programs offers lessons for other natural disaster mitigation efforts: early warning systems work, public communication infrastructure matters, and continuous technological improvement compounds over time to create substantial societal benefits.